- This policy was last updated on 31st March 2022.

 For any Parent accessing the parent portal the information we collect hold and process is:-

-If you wish to access any personal data we hold
+If you wish to exercise rights available in connection with personal data held

-You are entitled to make a request that we provide you with any personal information that we hold concerning you by making a subject access request.
+- You are entitled to make a request that we provide you with any personal information that we hold concerning you or (subject to the above) a pupil for which you are responsible.
 If we do hold information about you we will:

 - give you a description of it;